Research & Development

 Emotional Wounds Confuse and Disrupt

-Our sense of survival keeps us from remaining present within our most authentic self, our “nucleus,” and as we grow up, a blind spot forms, created by unresolved emotional pain, hindering our ability to understand what is genuinely happening within us.
-Instead of addressing the root cause, we project our internal states onto social spheres, affecting our interactions and relationships.
-Consequently, the energy that could be used for creative thinking and emotional growth is instead consumed by efforts to manage and conceal the pain, leading to a less integrated and more fragmented experience, often bringing about conflict.
+Our sense of survival keeps us from remaining present within our most authentic self, our “nucleus,” and as we grow up, blind spots form, beneath which our unresolved pain hides, hindering our ability to understand what is genuinely happening within us.
+Instead of addressing the root cause, we often project our internal states onto the social spheres into which we extend, affecting our interactions and relationships.

 Figure 1: This eXperience Matrix (XM) atomic view of experience shows different energy levels n=1,2, …3 and how these are driven by respectively appreciating, superposing (embodying), and observing.
 Witnessing is a zero-reference, relative to which attention converges, diverges, or superposes.
 An important discovery has been that attention is fundamentally multimodal, meaning it can be [selective AND/OR non-selective].
 This determines whether attention is either concentrated AND/OR open.
 When we are in survival mode, attention is mostly selective or concentrated.
 Relative to the witness perspective, the zero-reference, the different modes of attention and all the experiences that these activate and deactivate, will co-occur.
 We say that all of these experiences are in a superposition of states.